CSI-Ezequiel-Ramirez/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: A benefit of using Markdown is that you can use it to add formatting elements to plaintext documents.

 What does "cd" stand for?

- - Answer:
+ - Answer: CD stands for Change Directory.

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: I got stuck when Python was not appearing properly in the terminal.
+To solve it, I added Python into the branch directories.

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: I did not consider searching Google for other commands to run initially, however I am thinking doing some research into them later.

 What would you like to program?

- - Answer:
+ - Answer: I would like to program some kind of playable game.

 Type down any class notes below this sentence: